 Second, these studies confound a pre-climate change baseline with the peak of the Cushing curve: that is, they assume that fitness was highest before climate change because the consumer’s timing was well matched to the resource’s (i.e. the synchrony hypothesis; Box 1; Figure 3b; Singer and Parmesan 2010).
 The resulting prediction is that climate change will necessarily change the relative timing of the interaction (i.e. non-stationarity) leading to a decline in the consumer’s fitness (Figure 2, Figure 3b).
 However, without knowledge of the pre-climate change baseline, it is difficult to predict the direction and magnitude of fitness consequences due to climate change-driven shifts in synchrony, especially when alternative conditions could be the baseline (Figure 3b,c).

-An alternative hypothesis put forward by Singer and Parmesan (2010) suggests that in some contexts, ‘asynchrony’ (i.e. when the most energetically demanding phase of the consumer is not lined up with the peak resource availability; Box 1) may be the pre-climate change baseline (Figure 3b).
+An alternative hypothesis put forward by Singer and Parmesan (2010) suggests that in some contexts, ‘adaptive asynchrony’ (i.e. when the most energetically demanding phase of the consumer is not lined up with the peak resource availability for many individuals in the population; Box 1) may be the pre-climate change baseline (Figure 3b).
+[This could happen when a consumer cannot well measure resource timing, for example; in this scenario some individuals would appear mismatched, while others would appear matched.
+This scenario may be persist most often when fitness consequences of mismatch are not extremely high; otherwise it could lead to population extirpation (3b).]

+In either hypothesis (3b) a pre-climate change baseline of asynchrony could occur through several mechanisms.
+Shifts in the drivers of phenology for the consumer or resource (e.g., nutrient enrichment) could push the system away from synchrony before climate change.
+A similar asynchronous baseline would be predicted—at times—by a co-evolutionary arms race: when the resource is ahead in the arms-race asynchrony would the predicted baseline (Figure 3c), this would then shift back towards synchrony when the consumer is winning the arms race.
 In systems where asynchrony or other conditions might be the baseline state, our ability to anticipate the effects of climate change will be even more challenging as these alternative baselines could lead to vastly different predictions under climate change (Figure 3c).
-For example, interactions might become less (i.e. fitness increases) or even more mismatched (i.e. fitness decreases) with climate change (Figure 3bc).
+For example, interactions might become less (i.e. fitness increases) or even more mismatched (i.e. fitness decreases) with climate change (Figure 3b-c).

 The pre-climate change baseline is dependent on the ultimate mechanism(s) generating the Cushing curve (Figure 2).
 For example, a species that provisions its offspring with resources acquired during the breeding period (i.e., an income breeder; e.g., West Greenland caribou: Rangifer tarandus) is predicted to have a pre-climate change baseline of synchrony, whereas a species that provisions its offspring with resources gained prior to reproduction (i.e., a capital breeder; e.g., muskoxen: Ovibos moschatus) is more likely to have a baseline of asynchrony (Kerby and Post 2013).
 Therefore, researchers need an understanding of the system dynamics before climate change began.